ahmedbecirevic/task-app-react/README.md

+# Tasks App
-#Simple app in react for practice
+Simple app in React.js for practice